jordigilh/konveyor-enhancements/enhancements/assets-generation/cloud-foundry-application-discovery/README.md

 ### User Stories [optional]

+* As a DevOps engineer migrating multiple applications, I want an intermediate canonical form that abstracts the complexities of Cloud Foundry manifests, so that I can easily adapt and reuse it for Kubernetes deployment across various platforms.

+* As a DevOps engineer migrating multiple applications, I want to clearly understand the relationship between Cloud Foundry manifest fields and their canonical equivalents, so that I can confidently map my application's configurations to a Kubernetes-native environment.

+* As a DevOps engineer migrating an application with complex configurations, I want the migration tool to preserve the intent and critical settings of the original Cloud Foundry manifest, so that my application behaves consistently after migration.

+* As a DevOps engineer migrating applications, I want the migration tool to focus only on generating a canonical form, so that I can independently choose how to apply the canonical form using my preferred Kubernetes templating approach.

 ### Implementation Details/Notes/Constraints [optional]

 What are the caveats to the implementation?
 What are some important details that